How to update a dapp chain

 └── module.rell

-And our config.template.xml
+And config.template.xml

-should look like the following:
+must look like the following:

 <run wipe-db="true">